neurostuff/meta-analysis-book/content/tutorials.md

 ![projects](./figures/project_page.png)

-"perfect!" she thought, I need to create a project.
+"Perfect!" she thought, I need to create a project.
 She clicked on the "New Project" button and a popup appeared asking for a name and description of the project.
 "Bugger!", Dr. Litical cursed under her breath, she had not decided on a topic for her meta-analysis.